grnet/synnefo/docs/install-guide-debian.rst

 You can install `Kamaki` anywhere you like, since it is a standalone client of the APIs and talks to the installation over `https`.
-For the purpose of this guide we will assume that we have downloaded the `Debian Wheezy Base Image
+For the purpose of this guide we will assume that we have downloaded the `Debian Jessie Base Image
-<https://cdn.synnefo.org/debian_base-7.0-x86_64.diskdump>`_ and stored it under
+<https://cdn.synnefo.org/debian_base-8.0-x86_64.diskdump>`_ and stored it under
 node1's ``/srv/images`` directory.
 For that reason we will install `Kamaki` on node1, too.
 We do this by running: